parazyd/tordam/protocol.md

     request and return a secret encrypted with the requester's private key.
-  * The requester will try to decrypt this secret, and return it plain back to the directory, so the directory can confirm the requester is in actual possession of the private key.
+  * The requester will try to decrypt this secret, and return it plain back to the directory, along with a cryptographic signature, so the directory can confirm the requester is in actual possession of the private key.
-* Tor-DAM **does not validate** if a node is malicious or not.
+* Tor DAM **does not validate** if a node is malicious or not.
 This is a layer that has to be established on top.
 Tor-DAM is just the entry point into the network.
 * A node can become a directory once it is proven valid (not malicious).